-Example: Battery experiment -- Plot residuals against type, order
+Example: Battery experiment

+Plot residuals against

+- Type - Order

-- 2. Check for outliers.
-Plot (standardized) residuals against levels of treatment factor. - If normality assumption is true, standardized residuals beyond ± 3 are likely outliers. - Outliers should be investigated for possible recording errors.
-(See Battery example p.
-108) - Outliers or unusual numbers of standardized residuals beyond ±2 may indicate non-normality. - Outliers should not automatically be discarded. - 3.
-Check for independence of error terms. - Needs to precede checks for constant variance and normality. - Plot residuals against time or spatial variables, or anything else likely to cause lack of independence. - If you detect lack of independence, do not use ANOVA. - Data showing time or other dependence might be salvaged by analysis of covariance.
-(We will probably not cover this in this class.)
+2. Check for outliers.

+- Plot (standardized) residuals against levels of treatment factor. - If normality assumption is true, standardized residuals beyond ± 3 are likely outliers. - Outliers should be investigated for possible recording errors.

+Example: Battery experiment (p.
+108)

+- Outliers or unusual numbers of standardized residuals beyond ±2 may indicate non-normality (in which case, transformations or nonparametric methods may be needed) - Outliers should not automatically be discarded.

+3. Check for independence of error terms.

+- Do before checks for constant variance and normality. - Plot residuals against time or spatial variables, or anything else likely to cause lack of independence.
+(Always record these when doing an experiment!)

+• Data showing time or other dependence might be salvaged by analysis of covariance.
+(Might not be covered in this class.)

-Example: Battery against order.
+Examples: Battery against order.

-- 4. Check for equal variance - Plot residuals against fitted values.
-A pattern of increasing variance as mean increases is the most common (but not the only possible) sign of unequal variances. - Also compare sample variances of residuals for each treatment:

-$s_i^2 = \frac{1}{r_i - 1} \sum{t=1}^{r_i} \hat{e}{it}^2$ is an unbiased estimator of the error variance σ_i^2 of the ith treatment group.
+4. Check for equal variance

+- Plot residuals against fitted values.
+A pattern of increasing variance as mean increases is the most common (but not the only possible) sign of unequal variances. - Also compare sample variances of residuals for each treatment: - $s_i^2 = \frac{1}{r_i 1} \sum{t=1}^{r_i} \hat{e}{it}^2$ is an unbiased estimator of the error variance σ_i^2 of the ith treatment group.

-Rule of thumb (from simulation studies): If the ratio s{max}^2/s{min}^2 of the largest treatment variance to the smallest does not exceed 3 (some people say 4), then the inference procedures for the equal variance model are still valid.
+Rule of thumb (from simulation studies): If the ratio s{max}^2/s{min}^2 of the largest treatment variance to the smallest does not exceed 3 (some say 4), then the inference procedures for the equal variance model are still approximately valid.

 (However, a larger ratio might also occur by chance even when model assumptions are correct.)

-- With unequal sample sizes, departures from equal variance can have different effects depending on the relationship between sample size and treatment variance.
-(See p.
-111 for more detail.) - With unequal sample sizes and/or unequal variance, looking at the p-value (effectively setting a smaller alpha) may give additional information in deciding whether to reject the null hypotheses.
+- With unequal sample sizes, departures from equal variance can have different effects depending on the relationship between sample size and treatment variance. - With unequal sample sizes and/or unequal variance, looking at the p-value (effectively setting a smaller alpha) may give additional information in deciding whether to reject the null hypotheses.